galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ## `Hello World!` with the ToolFactory Appliance

-The ToolFactory can generate a `Hello World!` script as a Galaxy tool.
-A parameter is added so the user can supply the text after "Hello..." and the tool can write the combined string to a new history item.
+A `Hello World!` Galaxy tool is a good start.
+It takes no input files, but produces a text output file in the history.
+A single parameter allows the user to supply the text after
+"Hello..." and the tool will write the combined string to a new history item.
 Trivial, but an excellent model worth studying in detail because it is easily extended to do more useful tasks.
-It wraps a trivial bash script of one line - `echo "Hello $1!"` to decorate and return the first parameter passed on the command line.
+The ToolFactory sample wraps a bash script fragment - `echo "Hello $1!"` to decorate and return the first parameter passed on the command line.
 This is a generic model for many Galaxy tools with the addition of a few more files and parameters, as discussed below.
 Bash is used here but any scripting language available in Conda could probably be used.